Bashir1999/alzheimers_data/README.md

 <img width="807" alt="Screenshot 1403-08-02 at 18 21 27" src="https://github.com/user-attachments/assets/816b1e7e-a1f8-46f7-8f5d-b73c1aa7fdfc">

+Across all education levels, a higher percentage of individuals without a diagnosis (Not Diagnosed) is evident, but the proportion of diagnosed individuals varies slightly.
+The Bachelor's and Higher education groups have a slightly higher proportion of individuals who are "Not Diagnosed" compared to those with no formal education or only a high school education.

+Individuals with no formal education or only a high school education tend to have a relatively higher proportion of Alzheimer’s diagnoses than those with a Bachelor's or Higher education level.
+This trend suggests that lower educational attainment may be associated with an increased risk of Alzheimer’s diagnosis.

+The data supports the idea of a protective effect of education against Alzheimer's, as higher education levels are associated with lower diagnosis rates.
+This might be due to cognitive reserve, where individuals with more education build resilience in their brain function, potentially delaying the onset or reducing the risk of Alzheimer’s.

 What is the relationship between head injuries and Alzheimer's? https://vizhub.com/Bashir1999/head-injuries-diagnosis

 <img width="793" alt="Screenshot 1403-08-02 at 19 14 44" src="https://github.com/user-attachments/assets/41169947-130a-4008-b342-9e8aa86f0c3c">

+The Head Injury group has a noticeably higher proportion of patients diagnosed with Alzheimer's compared to the No Head Injury group.
+This suggests that a history of head injury might be associated with an increased risk of Alzheimer’s.

+In the No Head Injury group, the majority of patients are in the "Not Diagnosed" category, with a smaller percentage diagnosed with Alzheimer’s.
+Conversely, for those with a Head Injury, the percentage of Alzheimer’s diagnoses is higher, indicating that head injuries may play a significant role in the likelihood of developing Alzheimer’s.

+These results underscore the potential long-term impact of head injuries on cognitive health.
+Individuals with a history of head injuries might require closer monitoring for Alzheimer’s and other cognitive issues as they age.
+Preventative measures to reduce head injuries, such as promoting helmet use, fall prevention, and workplace safety, could contribute to lowering the risk of Alzheimer’s in the population.

 Relationship between BMI and Diet Quality: